Jiheui/ARTeam/README.md

 Traditional printed posters/pamphlets waste natural resources and are difficult to update when information becomes outdated.
 As a result, they are usually expensive, inefficient, unattractive and environmentally impactful.
 However, digital posters with AR technology can help to solve these problems and give clients a new and engaging reading experience.

 #### B. Objectives
-The objective of this project is to further develop the mobile phone-based application for AR poster viewing to solve the problems of traditional posters.
+The objective of this project is to further develop the mobile phone-based application for AR poster viewing to solve the problems of traditional posters of physical limits, as we want to obtain more information about the poster and modify the poster to latest one, not the unchanged and limited one.
+Last semester, all the initial features has been built, and achieved good output.

-In addition, through this project, we want to gain experience in real-world business methodologies, issue analysing and application development.
+In addition, for this semester, through this project, we want to gain further experience in real-world business methodologies, issue analysing and application development to make the application more attractive, intelligent and user-friendly.

 #### C. Scope of Work
-In the next three months, we will research about the issues, customer research, analyse clients’ requirements, design the project, develop further features on top of the developed application, internal and external testing.
-The final application would contain the main functions of poster scanning, poster viewing, poster saving, sharing and updating, and data analysing.
+In the next three months, throughout the project, we will research on better UI , faster response(through new server), more intelligent (through machine learning), more user-friendly (through the overall improvement of user experience), internal and external testing (fix possible bugs).
+The final application would contain the main functions of poster viewing through scanning the physical poster, but also viewing a poster in diverse way, poster saving, sharing and updating, and recommendation posters through favorite

 #### D. Deliverable Schedule
 | WEEK   | DAY       | TODO